 DO YOU ACCEPT INSURANCE?

 We can provide receipts that you can use to get reimbursed from your insurance company.
 We do not bill them directly.

 We accept debit and cash.

-Our Registered Acupuncturist at Myosense would be happy to answers any questions about how Acupuncture could help you.
+Our Registered Acupuncturist at Myosense would be happy to answer any questions about how Acupuncture could help you.
 You can book in for a free consultation.

-Located in the heart of Downtown Ottawa Myosense Wellness is always striving to fulfill your wellness needs in the pursuit of a health and active lifestyle.
+Located in the heart of Downtown Ottawa, Myosense Wellness is always striving to fulfill your wellness needs in the pursuit of a healthy and active lifestyle.